Free Gym AppsUpdated July 2026

 Simple, fast workout logging

-Strong's free tier limits you to 4 routines but otherwise has the fastest logging UX in any gym app.
-Worth it if you only follow one or two programs and want minimal-friction set tracking.
+Strong's free tier limits you to 3 routines but has fast, minimal-friction set tracking.
+Worth it if you only follow one or two programs — the routine cap and lack of built-in programs bite as you progress.

 Pros